 Involving an architect in the design of your home can help you to have a successful project in many ways:

-- Design Thinking and Visualization: Architects can apply their considerable design skill and experience to design a home that will meet your precise family needs and project parameters in exciting, attractive and efficient ways.
-Architects are also trained to visualize buildings before they are built, and an architect can use his graphic and presentation skills to help you see what your home will look like before you commit your time and resources to making it a reality.
+- Design Thinking and Visualization: Architects can apply their considerable design skills and experience to design a home that will meet your precise family needs and project parameters in exciting, attractive, and efficient ways.
+Architects are also trained to visualize buildings before they are built, and an architect can use his graphic and presentation skills to help you see what your home will look like before you commit your time and resources to make it a reality.

 - Special Design Criteria: Sometimes, special circumstances can turn a simple project into a more challenging design exercise.
 Special programmatic requirements (such as family members with special needs) can add accessibility and equipment accommodation to the list of issues that must be considered as part of the design solution.
-Special zoning restrictions or historic preservation issues can impart restrictions on the extent, location and design style that may be used for a project.
-An architect can incorporate these requirements in the design solution for your project, so that your special concerns for the project are met.
+Special zoning restrictions or historic preservation issues can impart restrictions on the extent, location, and design style that may be used for a project.
+An architect can incorporate these requirements into the design solution for your project so that your special concerns for the project are met.

 - Renovation Experience: Renovating an existing home can often be more challenging than designing a completely new home.
 Reconfiguring the interior arrangement of an already existing property, or creating a sensitive addition for a historic residence, present special challenges that are best addressed by an architect with experience in renovation and historic preservation work.

 - Project Documentation: Often, people building a new home need documentation and cost data for presentation to lenders to obtain financing for their project.
 An architect is adept at creating the plans, renderings, specifications, and cost estimates needed to describe your project to a bank and to convince the parties involved that the project can be completed on time and under budget.
 Such documentation can also be used by your contractor to create preliminary estimates for the work, so that cost information is known and addressed early in the project, avoiding unpleasant surprises for all project participants.